What are the main differences between the new and old policies?

 Who does the policy apply to?

-The policy applies to aliens arriving at U.S. ports of entry who have been determined by a USCIS asylum officer or immigration judge, upon review, to have a credible fear of persecution or torture.
+The policy applies to noncitizens arriving at U.S. ports of entry who have been determined by a USCIS asylum officer or immigration judge, upon review, to have a credible fear of persecution or torture.

 Did ICE coordinate this policy with other DHS components and external stakeholders?